"When diversity wins, Germany wins" – Diversity Day 2025

 • 11:00–14:00 large "Diversity Campus" with various interactive activities, including a selfie wall campaign, a MENtal Health Station, lots of factfulness and a big raffle.

-Everyone who takes part in our interactive activities has the chance to win great prizes.
+Everyone who took part in our hands-on activities had the chance to win great prizes.

 Links oben ist das Logo deer Charta der Vielfalt.
 Rechts davon steht "Charta der Vielfalt".
 Rechts darunter steht in einem blauen Rahmen "unterzeichnet".